 Bank of English

-We have now placed the Bank of English on CQPWeb, on a Birmingham server.
-This allows access to the corpus and (in course of time) other corpora through the CQPWeb interface.
+The Bank of English is now hosted on CQPWeb, on a Birmingham server.
+This allows Birmingham staff and students access to the corpus and other corpora through the same interface.
 It requires a bham.ac.uk email address for you to be able to register.
-Registration is at http://www.cqpweb.bham.ac.uk/usr/?thisQ=create&uT=y.
+To register, please go to the portal at https://cqpweb.bham.ac.uk

 A web-based client program for searching and retrieving lexical, grammatical and textual data from the British National Corpus (BNC).
 It requires a bham.ac.uk email address for you to be able to register.
-Registration is at http://bncweb.lancs.ac.uk/bncwebSignup/user/login.php, and thereafter you can use the portal at http://bncweb.lancs.ac.uk.
+Registration is at http://bncweb.lancs.ac.uk.
 This gives access to the British National Corpus.

 Institutional access to the Sketch Engine interface is available on any computer on the University network (but not outside the network).
 Approximately 160 corpora are included.